Keeping traditional craftsmanship alive

 Who has AMAMI has attracted so far?
 What’s the feedback you often receive?

-So far we've had a mix of customers, ranging from jewellery enthusiasts to Filipino diaspora who wish to bring a piece of home and reconnect with their identities.
+We’ve had a mix of customers, ranging from jewellery enthusiasts to Filipino diaspora who wish to bring a piece of home and reconnect with their identities.
 We’ve had the support of socially and ecologically conscious consumers, foreigners, young professionals, and even students.
 We’ve also made custom keepsakes.